-Presentation skills training with ITD will have a huge impact on your skills and confidence; with our blend of training and coaching you develop both during the workshop.
+Presentation skills training with ITD will have an impact on your skills and confidence.
+That’s because we use a blend of training and coaching, so that you develop during the session.
 Working on your presentation in the training, you get feedback and ideas on how to improve it from the experienced training consultant.
-If you’ve got specific questions these will be answered.
+If you’ve got specific questions, these will be answered.
 Typical questions we are asked include;

 - How to structure your presentation?